-The Chamber’s weekly Business Spotlight series features Campbell County businesses.
+The Chamber’s Business Spotlight series features Campbell County businesses.

 The Campbell County Chamber of Commerce Business Spotlight is a two minute video featuring a Chamber business.
-The businesses to be featured are selected randomly every month by the Business & Commerce committee.
 It is a free feature of your Chamber membership, and participation is entirely voluntary.
-Videos are featured here on our website, and also on our Facebook page, YouTube Channel, Chamber Connection e-newsletter, and in the Chamber office lobby.
+Videos are showcased here on our website, and also on our Facebook page, YouTube Channel, Chamber Connection e-newsletter, and in the Chamber office lobby.

 To learn more about being featured, contact Brenda at firstname.lastname@example.org.

 "Our mission is to tell the story of the Powder River Basin."

 The Rockpile Museum opened as a Homesteaders' Museum in 1974.
 Since then the museum has obtained nearly 33,000 historical objects related to the history and culture of Gillette and Campbell County.
 Nearly 100% of that has been donated by area residents.

 "We depend upon donations from local residents and families," says Director Robert Henning.
 "Sometimes that's families who have moved away from the area and their grandparents or greatgrandparents homesteaded, and they'll send things to us to archive."